maximebedard/truffleruby/doc/contributor/refinements.md

 ```

 The `using` method makes the refinements in module M active in the lexical scope that follows its call.
-It does so by appending module `M`'s refinements table entries to the caller frame's `DeclarationContext`.
+It does so by appending module `M`'s refinements to the caller frame's `DeclarationContext`.

 The `two` method in the `Test` module will save the frame's `DeclarationContext` when defined.
 When the `two` method is called, it will place its `DeclarationContext` into the frame so the refinements are applied to calls in the method body.

+Due to the lexical nature of refinements, refinements never change for a given method and
+so there the DeclarationContext can be looked up only once and doesn't need to be checked after.

 ## Method Dispatch

-When a refined method is called, the frame's `DeclarationContext` will be checked to see if there are active refinements.
+During method lookup, if a *refined* method is found, the `DeclarationContext` (from the frame)
-If an active refinement method is found for the method and receiver, the refinement method will be called.
+is consulted to see if refinements apply to that specific call.
+The same happens for `super` calls.

 ## References
 - [Refinements Spec](https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/RefinementsSpec)